daliannyvieira/personal-goals-1/README.md

 - [ ] Be inspires and encourages others people to do learning programming
 - [ ] Improve my English
 - [ ] Be a more communicative person
+- [ ] Become an independent person
+- [ ] To be a zen person
+- [ ] Be surrounded by good and intelligent people

 ## Things I'll do in the next one month:

 - [ ] Start yoga again
+- [ ] Start meditation again
 - [ ] Remember about Algorithms and Logic Programming
 - [ ] Read about Introduction Software Testing
 - [ ] Practice more English